pathway27/bookr-mod-vita/notes.md

 Looks like bookr used the old fixed-pipeline version of OpenGL which has been depricated.
 Replacing it with a good programmable-pipeline abstraction feels hard.
 Got a cool shader class so far.

+### MuPDF

+The general idea seems to be to read the file and store it in a pixmap buffer.
+Then put the pixmap buffer into a texture which you can render.

 ### Bitwise Operations